 What exactly happens when you keep the bike’s chain clean though?
-Well, there are tons of things that will happen once you start cleaning the chain and those are:
+Good question!
+You will notice:

 Tools Needed to Clean Bike Chain

-When we talk about cleaning the bike’s chain, there is complete flexibility over how you want to proceed initially.
 You can either go for soap or a degreaser, whatever suits and interests you the best.
-Here are the tools that you be needing:
+Here are the tools that you need:

 [Bike Maintenance Tips: How To Remove Rust From Bike]